What's required in the portfolio?

-Each degree program has a committee made up of faculty that review and evaluate students for admission.
+Each degree program has a faculty committee who review and evaluate students for admission.
 They review all of your application materials holistically, weighing your artistic, academic, and personal strengths.

 How important is the portfolio in the application process?

-The portfolio is going to be one of the most important components of your application.
+The portfolio is one of the most important components of your application!
 Please take your time in submitting a thoughtful, well-prepared portfolio.